We coordinate the Thinking through Drawing network and run symposia and educational courses

 Drawing symposia and educational courses 2011 onwards

-Drs Brew, Kantrowitz and Fava, collectively known as 123 Draw,are the Directors of Thinking through Drawing.
+Drs Brew, Kantrowitz and Fava, collectively known as 123 Draw,are the original Directors of Thinking through Drawing.
 They run the TtD Symposium series and professional development courses.
+In 2018 123 Draw became 12345 Draw when artists and teachers Emily Sheehan and Emma Fält were invited to join the group.

 Angie Brewis an artist, researcher and drawing teacher.
 She holds a Drawing MA with distinction from Camberwell College of Art, UAL, London.
 For her doctorate she worked in the Drawing & Cognition Project, Camberwell, researching enactive observational drawing methods and pedagogy.
 This resulted in a new cognitively-informed approach called 'Drawing Growth', synchronising eye and hand.
 Her art practice explores drawing for well-being, and close observational drawing of growth processes.
 She is artist in residence in a community greenhouse in Brixton, London, where she leads a collaborative Drawing Growth project and a weekly drawing club.
 She runs a new interdisciplinary research project called Drawlearn, exploring how drawing enables and enhances learning 'across the board'.